 As you prepare for your big corporate event, don’t forget to plan out any type of technology you’ll be using during the event.
-For in-person events, this means thinking about tools like projectors for presentations, kiosks for attendee sign ins, and more.
+For in-person events, this means thinking about tools like projectors for presentations, kiosks for attendee sign-ins, and more.
 For virtual events, this means ensuring that the hosting platform you’re using has plenty of capabilities to make it a memorable experience for guests.
-Choosing a software that allows attendees to engage and participate with one another is important, as well as having a team of online experts to help with any tech troubleshooting.
+Choosing an event planning software that allows attendees to engage and participate with one another is important, as well as having a team of online experts to help with any tech troubleshooting.

 Once your corporate event is over, it’s time to debrief with your team!
 Share everything you’ve collected about the event, from what parts you personally enjoyed to areas that could improve for the next event based on feedback and data.

 Participation during an event is how new ideas will circulate and get the conversation started about different topics.
 You want attendees to engage with one another, so it’s important you include things that encourage participation.
 This could be anything from asking attendees questions during presentations at conferences or utilizing the engagement features on online platforms for virtual events, like polls and live chats.

 One of the main focuses of a corporate event is to network.
 Corporate events are a great chance for attendees to make new and lasting professional connections.
 Although you may be planning the event, don’t forget to utilize networking for yourself during the event, too!

 Even though you may know you hosted a great corporate event, following up can make it even better.
 Send thank you notes to speakers and guests to show how much you valued their presence and contributions.
 Sending out a post-event survey is a great way to gain additional feedback that you may have not been able to collect through the data you acquired.